 - Optional: Remove Cabinet Stile and Add Trim

 If desired, remove the stile with a saw and then sand the areas to smooth.
-Leaving the stile in place will allow you to reinstall cabinet doors later if you decide to return to closed kitchen storage.
+Leaving the stile in place will also allow you to reinstall cabinet doors later if you decide to return to closed kitchen storage.